nitendragautam/nitendragautam/README.md

 <b>&nbsp;&nbsp;About&nbsp;Me</b>
   <br/>

-I am a Data Engineer/Software Developer with 8+ years of experience in developing enterpise applications and working on projects.
+ I am a technology enthusiast and blogger who writes about various topics related to software engineering, machine learning, cloud computing, and information technology, including cloud computing, big data, machine learning, and DevOps.

-I have been working in Big Data Analytics and Data Engineering Tech stack in various Fortune 100 IT  Organizations since 2012 AD.
+ I  maintain a blog called NitendraTech where he shares his knowledge and expertise on these topics.
+This blog provides insights and tutorials on emerging technologies and is a useful resource for anyone interested in staying up-to-date with the latest developments in the tech industry.
+I have done my  master’s in Computer Science Specializing in Big Data and holds a Graduate Certificate in Statistics from NDSU.

 ## Interest
 * Big Data Analytics
 * Software Development